Employees, Users and Access

 Change the primary phone or fax from one phone to another

-Clear the 'cash only' flag so that patron can resume using credit cards
+Clear the cash only flag so that patron can resume using credit cards

 Clear the 'do not mail, telemarket, etc.' flags